 Spiny Lobster Regulatory Amendment 13

-There is a procedure and protocol in place in the Spiny Lobster Joint Fishery Management Plan with the Gulf of Mexico Fishery Management Plan to allow the National Marine Fisheries Service to update federal regulations to align with Florida regulations without necessary action by the Councils.
-However, the procedure and protocol need to be updated before the process can be used again to update federal regulations to align with Florida's recently established bully net regulations.
+There is a procedure and protocol in place in the Spiny Lobster Joint FMP to allow NMFS to update federal regulations to align with Florida regulations without necessary action by the Councils.
+However, the procedure and protocol need to be updated before the process can be used again to update federal regulations to align with the Florida bully net regulations.

 The Gulf Council (administrative lead on the amendment) directed staff to start work on the amendment at their April 2017 meeting, and the South Atlantic Council approved an identical motion at their June 2017 meeting.
 The Gulf Council reviewed an options paper at their October 2017 meeting.
 The South Atlantic Council reviewed the draft Gulf actions and alternatives in December 2017.
-Both Councils approved a motion for actions that would address inconsistencies between State of Florida spiny lobster regulations and those in federal waters concerning bag limits, degradable panels, and the definition of artificial habitat.
+Both Councils approved a motion to add actions to this amendment that would address inconsistencies between State of Florida spiny lobster regulations and those in federal waters concerning bag limits, degradable panels, and the definition of artificial habitat.